-This course will study the problems of aging from a sociological, psychological, and spiritual point
+This course will study the problems of aging from a sociological, psychological, and spiritual point of view.
+Methods/models of church ministries for and with older adults will be explored.
+(3-hrs) on demand.

 CS 409 BUILDING THE BELOVED COMMUNITY, THEN AND NOW